MiracleDevs/Paradigm.ORM/README.md

 Change log
 ---

+Version `2.6.2`
+- Moved the open check to a more generic method.

 Version `2.6.1`
 - Updated connector to open connection before creating a transaction, if the connection was closed.
 - Added tests for transactions.